-Not Observed: Step or task not performed by participant during evaluation by trainer

-Par articipant Date Obse CHECKLIST FOR FAMILY PLANNING COUNSELLING (Some of the following steps/tasks should be performed simultaneously) STEP/TASK ( CASE ES PR EPARATION FOR COUNSELLING • 1.
+Not Observed: Step or task not performed by participant during evaluation by trainer ıaıı Date Obs CIV -u CHECKLIST FOR FAMILY PLANNING COUNSE.
+(Some of the following steps/tasks should be performed sim sly) STEP/TASK (CASE ES PR EPARATION FOR COUNSELLING 1.
 Ensures room/counselling corner is well lit and there is availability of chairs and table.
 2. Prepares equipment and supplies.
 3. Ensures availability of writing materials (eg., client file, daily activity register, follow-up cards, FP job-aids, client education material, flip book).
 4. Ensures privacy.
-SKILL/ACTIVITY PERFORMED SATISFACTORILY GI ENERAL COUNSELLING SKILLS • 5.
+SKILL/ACTIVITY PERFORMED SATISFACTORILY GI ENERAL COUNSELLING SKILLS 5.
 Greets the woman with respect and kindness.
 Introduces self.
 6. Confirms woman's name, address and obtains other required information.
 7. Offers the woman a place to sit.
 Ensures her comfort.
 8. Asks the woman the purpose of her visit.
 Reassures the woman that the information in the counselling session will be confidential.
+9. Tells the woman what is going to be done and encourages her to ask questions.
+Responds to the woman's questions/concerns.